Extensive

 and adjust their policies accordingly.
 When combined with other performance

-indicators, surveys help ensure that the perspectives inform decision-making of
+indicators, surveys help ensure that the perspectives inform the decision-making

 retention but also build a more inclusive and supportive work environment.